Michael1006-dev/NHANES_Activity_Phenotypes_Analysis/README.md

 If you use this code or methodology in your research, please cite our paper:

 > [Insert Authors].
-Beyond Aggregate Volume: Accelerometer-Derived Activity Phenotypes Reveal a Decoupling of Lean Mass and Function. *[Journal Name]*.
+Beyond Aggregate Volume: Accelerometer-Derived Activity Phenotypes Reveal a Decoupling of Lean Mass and Function: A Cross-Sectional Study. *[Journal Name]*.
 [Year].

 ## 📜 License